droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 **./test** - Core and related tests.
 Deals primarily with the Core binaries and how they respond to external input (flags, messages, etc.), not tests for internal source code. [*Added in 0.15*](https://github.com/bitcoin/bitcoin/pull/9956).

+./test/config.ini.in - Sets, via AC\_CONFIG\_FILES() wizardry, some variables to be used in ./qa/pull-tester/rpc-tests.ini, which is read by Python's *ConfigParser* module.
+Examples include enabling ØMQ tests. [*Replaced ./test/functional/config.ini.in in 0.15*](https://github.com/bitcoin/bitcoin/pull/10331).

 ./test/README.md - Explains how to run tests.

 **./test/functional** - Regression tests to run and related helper files.
 [These tests focus on high-level external-facing functionality](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2014-July/006379.html), mostly related to RPC calls, but the tests also includes other test types (e.g., block serialization and various protocols).
 Also includes a set of tools that can be used to kick off Python-based tests, primarily based on Core's RPC functionality but including other test types based on external functionality. *[Added in 0.15](https://github.com/bitcoin/bitcoin/pull/9956), with files moved from ./qa/pull-tester*.